 As most political insiders will tell you, what I witnessed isn’t rare.
 But that hardly makes it defensible.
 When legislators use their offices to assist big campaign donors, and hide the activity, they abuse the public trust.
 Even if what they do doesn’t amount to bribery, it’s sleazy and it undermines faith in government.
 We should to do more to try and stop it.

 One way to attack the problem would be to shine a light onto the relationship between lawmakers and their big donors by passing a law requiring public disclosure of the communications between them.
 The California Legislature has exempted itself from the Public Records Act, so virtually all of the work its members do, other than what happens in committee hearings or floor sessions, is done in secret.
-Given the high potential for corruption, legislators’ dealings with major contributors, at the very least, ought to be as transparent as the rest of state government.
+While there may be good reason for some legislative work to be conducted secretly, dealings between legislators and their biggest donors should not be hidden from the public given the high potential for corruption.

 THE FAVORS I KNOW ABOUT

 The favors I saw done behind those doors are likely just a sampling of the total.
 My responsibility at Blue Shield was for policy rather than politics, which put me on the periphery of dealings with Hernandez and his staff, and I left the company in 2015.
-But this is what I know, based on personal involvement, he did for Blue Shield:
+But this is what I know he did for Blue Shield based on my personal involvement:

 Scuttled legislative examination of a massive rate increase Blue Shield had announced in 2011.
 In response to public outcry and questioning from the press about the increase, which was up to 59% for some policyholders, Assembly Speaker John Perez promised that the Assembly and Senate Health Committees would hold a hearing on it.
 But after private entreaties from Blue Shield, Hernandez and his Assembly counterpart held a hearing that instead addressed only system-wide healthcare costs, and thus allowed Blue Shield to escape public accountability.
 To show for the record that he’d scrutinized the rate hike, as Perez had promised that the health committees would do, Hernandez sent Blue Shield a letter with detailed questions about it, but which Blue Shield had written and provided to him.
 I know because I drafted the letter.